tox-dev/tox/docs/support.rst

 Getting in contact:

-* join the `tox-dev mailing list`_ for tox related questions and development discussions.
+* join the `tox-dev mailing list`_ for tox related questions and development discussions
 * file a `report on the issue tracker`_
 * hang out on the irc.freenode.net #pylib channel
 * `fork the github repository`_ and submit merge/pull requests (see the developers help page -- :ref:`developers`)